Frequently Asked Questions

 Will my loved one’s room have a television?

 Residents may bring their own TV from home, basic TV channels are provided.

 Will my loved one have telephone access?

 Residents may bring in their own telephone and set up service at their own expense with the local phone company.

 WiFi Internet is provided for residents and their guests.

 What kinds of activities are planned for the residents?

 Cedarcrest Care Center has a vibrant atmosphere with dynamic, individualized activities that match the capabilities and needs of residents and their guests.
-We also have a active resident council.
-Scheduled activities include: music, fitness activities, religious meetings, outside entertainment, games, and gardening.
+We also have an active resident council.
+Scheduled activities include music, fitness activities, religious meetings, outside entertainment, games, and gardening.
 If you would like to arrange something special or have suggestions and ideas for individual or group activities, please inform our activities director.
 We welcome and encourage involvement from family and friends.

 How often will the Rehabilitation staff work with my loved one?

 Your rehab director can inform you of the rehabilitation program designed for your loved one.